trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/ApexClassUtilities.md

 ### `getRelatedClassesFromClassBody(ApexClass klass)` → `String`

-Extracts the @see annotation from a class&apos; body.
+Extracts the @see annotation from a class' body.
 Also demonstrates the use of Regex matchers in Apex.

 #### Parameters
 |Param|Description|